Vanals/InstaCat/README.md

 > I want to be able to go back to the feed once selected a picture,
 > so I don't have to refresh the page every time.

+### If I had more time
+* Clear the text area after submitting a comment.
+* Modify directly the Json file instead of the state containing the information.
+* Sexier style

 ## Technologies